 Do you offer 2nd and 3rd Deeds of Trust?
 No. The Level 4 Funding only offers first Deeds of Trust on all our investments.

-What are points?
-Points are the fees The Level 4 Funding collects for acting as broker in a hard money Loan transaction.
+What are the points?
+Points are the fees The Level 4 Funding collects for acting as a broker in a hard money loan transaction.

-Why don’t I skip you completely and work with an investor directly?
-This is a great question and yes you can!
-You can avoid the broker and find your own investors and manage the Loan yourself.
-But unless you are an experience real estate expert you could end up with a Deed of Trust on property where you are not property protected.
-You need to understand the rules and the ins and outs of the real estate market.
+Why don’t I skip you entirely and work with an investor directly?
+This is a great question, and yes, you can!
+You can avoid the broker, find your investors, and manage the Loan yourself.
+But unless you are an experienced real estate expert, you could end up with a Deed of Trust on the property where you are not adequately protected.
+You need to understand the real estate market's rules and the ins and outs.
 It is easy to think that avoiding a broker can save money.
 In the case of lending money, it is a little more complicated and very important to understand the rules and regulations.

 Who in my network might be able to advise me on these types of investments outside of the Level 4 Funding?

-Having an excellent team is always important and we suggest you check with your tax advisor, financial or retirement planner, accountant, and/or your attorney.
+An excellent team is always essential, and we suggest you check with your tax advisor, financial or retirement planner, accountant, and/or attorney.

 Do not know what to do?
 Confused?
-Is this Legal?
+Is This Legal?
 Give us a call does discuss the process.
-But never overlook the value of professionals such as Attorneys, Real Estate Brokers, Accountants and Home Inspectors.
-When in doubt seek the advice of competent professional (we do).
+But never overlook the value of professionals such as Attorneys, Real Estate Brokers, Accountants, and Home Inspectors.
+When in doubt, seek the advice of a competent professional (we do).

-1st Deeds of Trust Only – Our investors are the only holder of the note and in first position
+1st Deeds of Trust Only – Our investors are the only holder of the note and are in the first position

 No Pooling of Funds – The Level 4 Funding does not pool funds (also called fractionalized Deeds of Trust).
 This gives the Deeds of Trust investor more control over the investment

-Non-Owner Occupied Properties Only – The Level 4 Funding only brokers Loans for non-owner occupied, single family homes and units (1-4) to a very unique client, the professional real estate investor.
+Non-Owner Occupied Properties Only – The Level 4 Funding only brokers Loans for non-owner occupied, single-family homes and units (1-4) to a unique client, the professional real estate investor.

-Appraisal – An estimated value placed on a property at a particular point in time.
+Appraisal – An estimated value placed on a property at a particular time.
 Also known as appraised value.

-Beneficiary – The beneficiary is the lender that can be an individual or a legal entity.
+Beneficiary – The beneficiary is the lender, an individual, or a legal entity.